Utkinton

-Utkinton is a village and former civil parish, now in the parishes of Utkinton and Cotebrook and Tarporley, in the unitary authority of Cheshire West and Chester and the ceremonial county of Cheshire, England.
+Utkinton is a village and former civil parish, now in the parishes of Utkinton and Cotebrook, in the unitary authority area of Cheshire West and Chester and the ceremonial county of Cheshire, England.
 It is approximately 2 mi north of Tarporley, 8 mi west of Winsford and 9 mi east of Chester.
 The upper part of Utkinton is known as 'Quarry Bank'.
 Utkinton is at the heart of the local farming community.
 The area is also on the Sandstone Trail.